 In addition, all IHE alumni also receive a resume career package to jumpstart their transition from training to employment.

-But Hansen says the true key to graduates’ success is a good attitude, a willingness to learn and to take advantage of any work opportunities offered to them.
+But Bay says the true key to graduate’s success is a good attitude, a willingness to learn, and to take advantage of any work opportunities offered to them.

 Still not sure what heavy equipment operator training is right for you?

 Investing in the right training is a big life-changing decision.
-If you still have questions or want more information, IHE Heavy Equipment School is here to help.
+If you still have questions or want more information, IHE Heavy Equipment College is here to help.

 Every person’s journey is unique.
 Starting from the first contact between a prospective student and the School, IHE’s team of student advisors identify courses that will help you and your career goals.
 They will even help you explore the different funding options available to you.